golemfactory/golem-architecture/projects/ltg/development-plan.md

 ### Code Repositories

 Most Rust crates used in the project should be located in one repository.
-This repository should contain a subdirectory with a `Cargo.toml` file and a `src` directory for every crate.
+For every crate, this repository should contain a crate subdirectory with a `Cargo.toml` file and a `src` directory.

 ### Usage Examples